 China has 56 ethnic groups, the dominant Han plus 55 minorities.
 As of 2000, the combined population of minority groups stood at about 106 million, 8.5% of the total mainland population.
 The 55 minority groups vary widely in size.
 With a population of more than 15 million (in 2000), the Zhuang is the largest one and the Lhoha, with only 2,965, the smallest.
 Minority groups also vary greatly in culture, spoken language and religious practice - 53 minority groups speak languages of their own, 23 have their own written language, 10 groups are predominantly Muslim, and eight follow Tibetan Buddhism.
-Some minority groups, like the Uighurs, look physically very different from Han Chinese while other groups look broadly similar to the Han.
+Some minority groups, like the Uighurs, look physically very different

-8Sautman (1998) discusses why China's ethnic policies represent a case that does not confirm to the hypothesis of Thomas Sowell and other scholars that affirmative action everywhere creates inter-ethnic tensions.
+7Sautman (1998) discusses why China's ethnic policies represent a case that does not confirm to the hypothesis of Thomas Sowell and other scholars that affirmative action everywhere creates inter-ethnic tensions.

-9See Bowles and Polania-Reyes (2012) for a thorough survey of fifty experimental studies that document that economic incentives and social preferences are substitutes or complements in different experiments.
+8See Bowles and Polania-Reyes (2012) for a thorough survey of fifty experimental studies that document that economic incentives and social preferences are substitutes or complements in different experiments.

-10For instance, Besley, Jensen and Persson (2015) apply an extension of the Benabou-Tirole model to derive predictions for an empirical study of the evasion from local property taxes in the UK.
+9For instance, Besley, Jensen and Persson (2015) apply an extension of the Benabou-Tirole model to derive predictions for an empirical study of the evasion from local property taxes in the UK.
 Joensen and Skyt Nielsen (2015) use such a model to analyze the choice of Math and Science majors among girls and boys in Denmark.